Program Requirements and Courses

 Sweet Briar’s rigorous capstone experience for studio art seniors is a group exhibition in a Sweet Briar gallery.
 Much of the artwork for the senior art exhibition is generated for Senior Seminar, a critique forum for majors.
 The experience incorporates training in all aspects of the students’ senior show — from preparing their work to designing the invitations and collaborating with the catering department.
 An outside art professor or professional artist attends the exhibition to lead an oral defense and discussion of the students’ work.

-Students benefit from Sweet Briar’s partnership with the neighboing Virginia Center for the Creative Arts (VCCA).
-VCCA is an internationally renowned artists’ colony for the visual, literary and performing arts.
+Students benefit from Sweet Briar’s partnership with the neighboing Virginia Center for the Creative Arts (VCCA), an internationally renowned artists’ colony for the visual, literary and performing arts.

 What can you do with a studio art major?